Socerest2/portal-combat/README.md

 #FAQ

 Q: What platforms will the game be available for?
 #A: The first priority is to make this a web game.
 After that, the priority is Linux, Windows, then finally Android.
+(And maybe switch/3ds/wii u if we feel like it)

 Q: When will the game be completed?